Python-Test-Engineer/UDEMY-WP-AI-COURSE/01-basic-php-ai-agent/EXPLANATION-01.md

 # Basic PHP AI Agent Plugin - Technical Explanation

 ## Overview

-This WordPress plugin provides a complete OpenAI integration using **PHP only** (no JavaScript).
+This WordPress plugin provides a complete OpenAI integration using **PHP only** (no JavaScript other than a UI feature for show/hide of API key).
 It features API key management with a show/hide toggle, an AI query interface, and ChatGPT-style dark mode styling.

 ---